 DATAMATIC Listed by thegentlemen Ransomware Group

 On May 6, 2026, Italian electronics distributor Datamatic S.p.A. appeared on the leak site of the ransomware group known as thegentlemen.
-The company, headquartered in Milan and employing 251–500 people, had internal files exfiltrated during a ransomware attack.
-While the exact number of individuals whose data was exposed remains unknown, anyone whose personal or employment records passed through Datamatic’s systems could now be at risk.
+The company, headquartered in Milan and employing 251–500 people, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of individuals whose data may have been exposed remains unknown, anyone whose personal or employment records passed through Datamatic’s systems could now be at risk.

 Public reporting indicates that Datamatic S.p.A. was listed on thegentlemen’s leak portal after failing to meet the group’s demands.
 The exposed material consists of internal files exfiltrated during the ransomware incident.
 Datamatic operates as a major distributor in the consumer electronics sector, supporting networks of retailers and partners across Italy.
 No confirmed total of affected records has been published, and the precise data types—such as customer lists, employee payroll, or partner contracts—have not been itemized in available reporting.